-- 61.12.
+61.12.
 (INDEF: Optional Courts and Indigent Representation) If a municipality has or elects to have an optional municipal court system, it must provide adequate funds for representation of indigents.
-No public defender shall be appointed in any such court unless the municipality and the office of the circuit public defender have reached an agreement for indigent representation and no funds allocated to the commission shall be used to provide compensation for appointed counsel in municipal courts. - 61.13.
-(INDEF: Indigent Verification) The Commission on Indigent Defense is directed to review the Affidavit for Indigency and Application for Counsel and make recommendations to the General Assembly by January 5, 2016, on any additional requirements for applicants in order to verify their financial status; the supporting documentation that should be required of all applicants in order to verify their financial status; and the standards by which an application should be approved and counsel appointed accordingly.
-Additionally, the commission shall report to the General Assembly by August 1, 2015, on the number of applications accepted and rejected during Fiscal Year 2014-15.
+No public defender shall be appointed in any such court unless the municipality and the office of the circuit public defender have reached an agreement for indigent representation and no funds allocated to the commission shall be used to provide compensation for appointed counsel in municipal courts.